-Federal column Fill in the amount of unemployment compensation from line 19 of federal Form 1040 (line 13 of Form 1040A or line 3 of Form 1040EZ).
+Federal column Fill in the amount of unemployment compensation from line 19 of federal Schedule 1 (Form 1040).

-Wisconsin column Nonresidents - don't fill in any amount on line 13.
-Part-year and full-year residents - figure the taxable amount of unemployment compensation received while a Wisconsin resident.
+Wisconsin column Nonresidents - don't fill in any amount on line 13, column B. Part-year and full-year residents - figure the taxable amount of unemployment compensation received while a Wisconsin resident.
 Complete the following steps.